Kathirrodri17/Portfolio-Projects/README.md

-# Welcome to My Data Analysis Portfolio
+# Welcome to My Github Project Portfolio Repository

 Hello and welcome to my GitHub portfolio!
 I’m Kathir, Mater's degree Gradute in Economics and a data analyst with a passion for turning raw data into meaningful insights.
 This repository showcases a collection of projects that highlight my expertise in data manipulation, statistical analysis, and visualization.